 In September 2014, NetBet merged with Poker770, taking over their customers, with the aim of providing a more complete service.
 Poker770 users were able to keep their current username and details when migrating over to the NetBet platform, and this has strengthened the Maltese firms’ footing in the online gambling marketplace.

-In 2014, they claim to have operated at a 95.8% pay out rate and offer customers a bookmaker, live betting, a casino, and a poker room.
+They claim to have operated at a 95.8% payout rate and offer customers a bookmaker, live betting, a casino, and a poker room.
 We find out what their range of markets are like, how comprehensive their services are and whether they can be recommended.

 The site utilises a black, grey, white and red theme.
 The different sections can be accessed via a menu bar located at the top of the page, whilst the various sports can be found down the left hand side of the page.
 There is a useful search bar so you can access your desired markets quickly without having to circumnavigate all of the different links.